 I don’t know if you’ve noticed, but this summer has been hot, hot, hot!
 The summer sun and heat have been out with a vengeance this year and your skin isn’t the only thing you need to worry about those harmful UV rays affecting.
 Many objects can degrade and break down from the sun and heat, your roof included!

-With summer winding down, we at Professional Roofers wanted to inform homeowners of the effect the sun has on their roofs – so that you can be better prepared to combat this slow, silent killer.
+With summer winding down, we at Professional Roofers in Toronto wanted to inform homeowners of the effect the sun has on their roofs – so that you can be better prepared to combat this slow, silent killer.
 With our help, hopefully you’ll be able to spot the signs of sun damage and know when it is time to repair or renovate your roof – before it is too late!

 In Ontario, asphalt shingles are the most popular roofing tiles around – unfortunately, they are also the most affected by the sun’s rays.
 There are five main ways that the sun can harm your roof: decaying, warping/curling, cracking, fading, and the separation of flashing.
 We’re going to go into a little bit more detail about what each of these terms mean for you and your roof.